An ensemble learning method for variable selection: application to high dimensional data and missing values: Algorithm

 As for ensemble methods, our algorithm has two steps: one which creates many regression instances and one which aggregates instances into an overall regression.
 More precisely, each regression instance allows to test if the relationships between (part of) explanatory variables and the response variable is significant or not.
 Then, we aggregate tests of the instances to obtain a global test for each variable.

 To create regression instance, we sample $\Nbvardraw$ variables among the $\Nbvar$ variables.
 Next, a variable selection procedure is applied on the $\Nbvardraw$ variables.
-If the method does not handle high-dimensional data, $\Nbvardraw$ is chosen less than $\Nbind$, so that the high dimensional issue is tackled.
+If the method does not handle high-dimensional data, $\Nbvardraw$ is chosen less than $\Nbind$, so that the high-dimensional issue is tackled.
 If the dataset has missing values, two cases can be considered: the first one is the number of individuals with missing is very small.
 For such a case, complete-case analysis can be a sufficient strategy to solve the missing data issue.
-Otherwise, single stochastic imputation by the multivariate Gaussian model can be performed.
-Note that because we do not aim to build confidence intervals for regression coefficients, multiple imputation is not required here.
-Imputation methods need accounting for the nature of the missing data mechanism \cite{Rubin87,Schafer97,Little02}.
-We will consider a classical method dealing with missing at random (MAR) mechanisms \cite{Schafer97}, but methods dedicated to missing not at random (MNAR) mechanisms could also be used \cite[e.g.]{Galimard16}.
+Otherwise, imputation according to a Gaussian model can be used.
+Multiple imputation is commonly advocated for inference in linear model.
+Indeed, compared to single imputation it provides unbiased point estimates as well as unbiased standard errors, although single imputation provides only unbiased point estimates.
+In our framework, we only aim to identify the set of variables related to the response variable and no to build confidence intervals.
+In this context, the benefit to use multiple imputation is not clear, while the computational benefit to use single imputation is.
+For this reason, we use single stochastic imputation by the multivariate Gaussian model to deal with missing values.
+Note that imputation methods need accounting for the type of the missing data mechanism \cite{Rubin87,Schafer97,Little02}.
+We will consider a classical method dealing with missing at random (MAR) mechanisms \cite{Schafer97}, but methods dedicated to missing not at random (MNAR) mechanisms could also be used.

-Thus, any variable selection procedure can be applied, leading to the regression instances among the $\Nbvardraw$ variables that are significantly related to $Y$ (according to a given threshold).
+After that, any variable selection procedure can be applied, leading to the regression instances among the $\Nbvardraw$ variables that are significantly related to $Y$ (according to a given threshold).
 We iterate the process $\Nbiter$ times, leading to $\Nbiter$ regression instances.

 As a second step of the algorithm, the regression instances are aggregated.
 For each variable $X_\nbvar$, we count the ratio $r_\nbvar$ between (i) the number of times the variable $X_\nbvar$ is selected as significantly related to the response variable $Y$ and (ii) the number of times the variable is present in the subsets.
 We conclude that a variable $X_\nbvar$ is significantly related to $Y$ if $r_\nbvar$ is greater that a threshold $r$.